-Eric Newman is in his fourth season as the head coach of the UC San Diego baseball program in 2015.
+Eric Newman is in his fifth season as the head coach of the UC San Diego baseball program in 2016.
 He was named to the position on Aug.
-29, 2011, becoming the team's second leader since the school moved to NCAA Division II status for the 2001 season.
+29, 2011, becoming the Tritons' second leader since the school moved to NCAA Division II status for the 2001 season.

 Assistant Coach/Recruiting Coordinator

 J.T.
 Bloodworth was promoted to assistant coach and recruiting coordinator of the UC San Diego baseball program in July of 2014.
-He is in his third season with the Tritons in 2015, having joined the staff as a volunteer in September of 2012.
+He is in his fourth season with the Tritons in 2016, having joined the staff as a volunteer in September of 2012.

 While taking over the recruiting operation and as the hitting instructor, Bloodworth continues to direct a stellar Triton defense that has ranked in the top 10 in the NCAA Division II in fielding percentage in each of the last two seasons.
 The 2014 squad that went 38-16 overall and brought home the California Collegiate Athletic Association tournament banner, was fifth nationally in fielding (.974) and eighth in double plays turned (54).
 In 2013, UCSD fielded at a .972 clip.